We look at the spread of COVID-19 in the 12 worst-affected African countries and look at this article published 16 July 2020:

 - C[D] denote the number of cases on day D.

-- Re denote the effective Reproduction rate of COVID-19 for one cycle.
+- Re denote the effective Reproduction number of COVID-19 for one cycle.

-- Re#2 denote the effective Reproduction rate of COVID-19 for two cycles.
+- Re#2 denote the effective Reproduction number of COVID-19 for two cycles.

 - r denote the effective Reproduction rate of COVID-19 for one day.

-- Ro denote the Reproduction rate without any quarantine or isolation.
+- Ro denote the Reproduction number without any quarantine or isolation.

 i.e. the average number of people one person with COVID-19 on average may infect when there is no quarantine or isolation.